kaito3061/TV-show-search-form2/README.md

 - 📱 Responsive design (mobile/tablet support)
 - 🌐 Multilingual support (English/Japanese toggle)
 - 🧩 Refactor with React for modular and scalable structure
-- 🌍 Deploy to Vercel
+- 🌍 Deploy to Vercel or Netlify

 ---